| GENERAL INFO (Jump to Diary)|

 chance to catch up with my banking and other accountings, before me meet in.

 While we work, there are time to enjoy the nature with all the migrating birds.
 Here are numerous predator birds, herons, willy-wagtails and bee-eaters.
-The tiger stripes cows fascinates me; could be fun turning up with one at the local farm-show.
+The tiger stripes cows fascinates me; could be fun turning up with one at the local Danish farm-show.
 Some wild pears look like some I loves as a child - but these are immensely sour!

 At dusk, we head back to the barn to receive the cones.
 Each brigade's bags are weighted and places on the shelf of the drying barn.
 The last arrival late in the pitch darkness.
 We head home to find a lack of warm food.
 Apparently, Madonna is taking the Sunday off.
 As a compensation, we get a bottle of the local moonshine; cha-cha.
 It is strong!

-One general and rather dominating factor in this line of work is the resin.
+One general and rather dominating factor in this line of work, is the resin.
 This sticky stuff is everywhere, and hard to get rite of - unless you use petrol.
 Another thing is the languish used.
-I speak Danish with Stefan, English with Shota, German with Levan, some Russian with some of the pickers and NOT Georgian with the rest.
+I speak Danish with Steffen, English with Shota, German with Levan, some Russian with some of the pickers and NOT Georgian with the rest.
 At least, they are real good at sign-languish, and we get along fine, probably because they have a lot of humour.

 18/9 I get to fly solo, and I have four brigades, divided into two sectors.
 As I prepare bags and seals, I get to make a deep incision in my index finger.
 While I cut a thick string, the plastic Stanley knife give in, and I start bleeding.
 They treat me with both H2O2 and iodine, and as I keep bleeding, they try tobacco.
 I drive of dripping, just to avoid further treatment.

 Despite I drive straight to the right places (to my big surprise), I fail to find the first three groups.
 Only the forth is in place, but here I loose the review mirror to a branch.
 I spend most of the day locating the rest of my men.
 It turns out; one group stayed home, as the boss' pig had died.
 Another had car-problems and Steffen had nicked the third group for his area.
-Never the less, he advises me to walk around, and shout for them all.
+Never the less, he advises me to walk around, and shout for them all!

 In a attempt to find the group with the dead pig, I get a long drive up the slope.
 It is ruined by the 6X6 trucks, puling dead stems out, and the melting-water.
-Quite nice to maintain my ability to drive in rough terrain.
+Quite nice to maintain/train my ability to drive in rough terrain.
 I might not find them, but here are some interesting flowers in the clearings, and I even find a young adder.